 One of the big events that happened on Clubhouse was the audio adaptation of the Lion King Musical.
 It was performed live on the app with a 40-member cast, narrators, band and choir in 20 different cities.
 They even had PTR (“pull to refresh”) imagery where they had specific users switch out their profile pictures to build imagery to match every scene of the show.

-Surprisingly, there were no latency or lag issues, which can open up new possibilities for musicians.
+Surprisingly, there were no noticeable latency or lag issues, which can open up new possibilities for musicians.

 Imagine being able to perform as a band or host jam sessions remotely on Clubhouse while fans can tune in like a live radio station.
 I have not personally come across this on the app yet, but I have heard from someone I know, who has participated in a jam session with musicians in different parts of the world, say it worked.

-The one downside was the audio quality on Clubhouse isn’t the greatest at the moment, but it should improve over time.
+The one downside was the audio quality on Clubhouse hasn’t always been the greatest, but they have been implementing upgrades to improve it.
 They’ve already introduced a feature called “Music Mode,” which offers your room improved better sound when it detects your phone is connected to something like an iRig.
 In the most recent update on 3/5/21, you can change audio quality if you’re on stage as a speaker.
 This only affects how others hear you and not how you hear yourself.
 Tap “…” to switch your audio quality settings.
 Set it to ‘high’ if you’re performing or set it ‘low’ if you have bad internet connection.

 I’ve seen some people tinkering around with audio setups using iRigs to produce the best sound on the platform so you can look for tutorials on that.
 Here’s one from Butterscotch: